ekeilty17/ekeilty17.github.io/_posts/2023-11-01-how-I-remember-blackjack-basic-strategy.md

 ## Concluding Thoughts

 Now, you just have to practice.
 There are a couple of basic strategy training apps, I'm sure they are all good.
-I'll do it sporatically throughout the day.
+I'll do it sporadically throughout the day.
 You'd be surprised how quickly you will memorize 95% of the cases.

 The next time you play BlackJack hopefully you will be able to last a long time at the table.
-Even though statistically you are stil likely to lose, BlackJack has huge variations, so you may win big every once in a while.
+Even though statistically you are still likely to lose, BlackJack has huge variations, so you may win big every once in a while.

 The next step is to learn how to count!